Composite Enclaves: Towards Disaggregated Trusted Execution: Composite Enclaves

-There are a large number of different classes of peripherals that may have unique behavior and would integrate differently into \name{}.
-Because of this, we cannot exhaustively demonstrate the necessary modifications for every type of peripheral.
-Instead, we give a few examples of how they would be integrated and what modifications they would require.
-We go from the simplest peripheral we can imagine, a simple sensor, to one of the most complex, a full-blown accelerator for a data center.
-Most other peripheral should fall in between these two types of peripherals and thus may require modifications between these extremes.
-Note, however, that some special peripheral types might be entirely different and would need to be carefully analyzed.
+A wide range of \sphw{} devices have unique behavior and integrate differently into \name{}s.
+In this paper, we try to cover most devices but stress that some special cases require further analysis.
+We start with the simplest \sphw device we can imagine, a simple sensor, to one of the most complex, a sophisticated accelerator for a data center.
+Most other devices should fall in between these two examples and thus require modifications between these two extremes.

-\paragraph{Simple Sensor} Simple sensors, such as a temperature sensor, would only need to support a minimal form of attestation to be integrated into \name{}.
-They must contain some key material to sign some statement about themselves.
-This is mandatory for (remote) attestation of a \nameenclave that includes an attestation of such a sensor.
-Usually, these sensors do not contain any secret data from a processor-local enclave and as such do not need to protect such data.
+\paragraph*{Simple sensors} A temperature sensor or other simple sensors only requires a minimal form of attestation to be integrated into \name{}s.
+Specifically, it must contain some key material to sign statements about itself.
+This is mandatory for (remote) attestation of a \name that includes an attestation report of such a sensor.
+We note that upcoming standards by the industry~\cite{SPDMattestation,pcie_measurement,jager2017rolling} already propose such attestation mechanisms for various \sphw ranging from simple sensors to accelerators.
+Any simple sensor that already supports such an attestation standard can be integrated into \name{}s without any hardware changes.

-\paragraph{Accelerators} On the other hand, accelerators are very complex and require a wider set of modifications.
-Of course, they must support attestation, but they also may support isolation for secret data of multiple enclaves.
-Let us assume a case where multiple compute-intensive tasks are moved from the CPU and accelerated on said peripheral and they are run at the same time.
-The individual tasks' data should remain confidential and isolated, not only on the processor but also on the peripheral.
-Thus, such an accelerator requires isolated and attestable domains -- in other words -- enclaves that run on the peripheral.
-An example of multiple enclaves that run simultaneously on the same accelerator is illustrated in \Cref{fig:accelerator}.
-Such a sophisticated architecture on an accelerator is usually only warranted in data-center applications, where multiple stakeholders want to run accelerated applications simultaneously.
-Note that the same isolation could be achieved by time-multiplexing the applications that want to use the accelerator (c.f. \Cref{sec:programmingModel:systemComponents:ce}).
-Recent research has shown how to build such a system on a graphics card~\cite{volos2018graviton}.
+\paragraph*{Accelerators} On the other hand, accelerators tend to be very complex and may require more extensive modifications.
+Similar to simple sensors, they must support attestation (e.g., PCIe attestation~\cite{pcie_measurement}), but they may also require some form of multi-tenancy.
+Consider data-center applications, where multiple stakeholders want to move multiple compute-intensive tasks from the CPU to an accelerator.
+The individual tasks' data should remain confidential and isolated, not only on the CPU but also on the accelerator.
+Thus, such an accelerator requires multiple isolated and attestable domains -- in other words -- \nameenclave{}s that run on the \sphw.